iamanigeeit/DDW2023/projects/background/web.md

 ### Looking at Sources

-Under `Sources` tab you should see that there's only **one** file called `index` that's sent by `natalieagus.net:1234`.
-Inside that file we can find a text `My first server!` and **nothing else**.
-No color, no styling, no images, no videos, no fancy stuffs that you will find in a modern website.
-Whereas if you load our course website and **inspect**, under Sources tab you will see a lot more files being sent over by `https://data-driven-world.github.io`:
+Under `Sources` tab you should see that there's only **one** file called `index` that's sent by `data-driven-world.github.io`.
+Inside that file we only have the text `My first server!` and **nothing else**.
+No color, no styling, no images, no videos, no fancy stuff that you will find in a modern website.
+Whereas if you load our main course website and **inspect**, under Sources tab you will see a lot more files being sent over by `https://data-driven-world.github.io`:

 <ImageCard path={require("./images/20.png").default} widthPercentage="100%"/>